North End (Bexley ward)

-North End is an electoral ward in the London Borough of Bexley containing the localities of North End, Slade Green, and eastern Erith.
+North End was an electoral ward in the London Borough of Bexley from 1978 to 2018.

+It containing the localities of North End, Slade Green, and eastern Erith.

 The population of the Ward at the 2011 Census was 11,566.
 There are approximately 4800 residences within the ward.

 Ward Councillors are Alan Deadman, John Eastaugh and Brenda Langstead (all Labour).
 Councillor advice surgeries are held at the community centre in Slade Green.

+2002–2018 Bexley council elections

+There was a revision of ward boundaries in Bexley in 2002.

+2014 election

+2010 election

+The election on 6 May 2010 took place on the same day as the United Kingdom general election.

+2006 election

+The election took place on 4 May 2006.